[Click on a thumbnail to change the picture]

 COOPER was purchased by a family when he was a puppy.
 He lived with them until May 2017 when he was given to a family in Humptulips, WA.
 It wasn't long before he escaped and his first round of being at-large in the forest started.
 He was captured in June and brought back to Humptulips where he escaped again.
 COOPER traveled south through the forest and eventually ended up in Ocean Shores.
 After several weeks of trailing him, I was able to safely trap him on July 12.
 The Humptulips family surrendered him to me.

 COOPER was underweight and dirty but otherwise healthy.
 I had him neutered, vaccinated, microchipped and had his rear dew claws removed.
+He is not keen on having his ears cleaned, but they need occasional cleaning to keep them yeast free.
+He has a very thick coat which requires grooming.

 A home check is required.